Developments in Dubai: Dubai Media City

 Dubai Media City (DMC) part of Dubai Holding is a tax free zone within Dubai, United Arab Emirates.
 It has been built by the Dubai government to boost UAE's media foothold and has become a regional hub for media organizations ranging from: news agencies, publishing, online media, advertising, production, and broadcast facilities.
 The ground work for infrastructure (Such as fiber optic cables) was already laid for firms to set up easily and its visa and operational procedures are relaxed for firms operating within DMC.

 Dubai Festival City

 Dubai Festival City (دبي فستيفال سيتي) is a large residential, business and entertainment development in the city of Dubai, United Arab Emirates.
 Touted as a "city-within-a-city", Dubai Festival City is a large mixed-use development: all elements for work, living, and leisure are contained within the project.
 Festival City comprise a series of residential communities, numerous hotels, malls, a golf course and other entertainment sites, and a full suite of public services, including schools.

-Dubai Knowledge Village

-Dubai Knowledge Village, a member of Dubai Holding subsidiary TECOM Investments, offers facilities for training and learning support activities.
-As a Free Zone, it offers 100% foreign ownership, 100% exemption from taxes, 100% repatriation of assets and profits and effortless visa issuance procedures.
-Its 400-plus clients include training centres, professional centres and HR companies.